-Upon the death of a person, his property and liability devolve on his legal heirs.
+Upon the death of a person, his property and liability devolves upon his legal heirs.
 Legal heirs are entitled to access his property and discharge his liability.
-If that person dies intestate i.e. without making a valid Will, the question arises that who will receive his property and discharge his debt?
+If a person dies intestate i.e. without making a valid Will, the question arises after his death that who will receive his property and discharge his debt?
 The succession certificate solves this issue.

 When does succession certificate require?

 A succession certificate is required where no legal document is present to prove legal heir.
 Particularly, this certificate requires when a person dies intestate i.e. without making a valid will.
 When legal heirs want to claim deceased property but they have no evidence to prove heirship.
 In those conditions legal heirs may apply for a succession certificates.
-The applicant of succession certificate should also be ready to discharge the liability of the deceased.
+The applicant of succession certificate must be ready to discharge the liability of the deceased.

 In intestate death, it is uncertain that who is the legal heir of the deceased.
 Therefore, ascertainment of the legal heir is mandatory for authorising him to collect the deceased’s property and/or pay his debts.